gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 4. Ensure there is enough free disk space to upgrade Teleport.
 5. Download the desired Teleport tarball specified by `agent_version` and `server_edition`.
 6. Download and verify the checksum (tarball URL suffixed with `.sha256`).
-7. Extract the tarball to `/var/lib/teleport/versions/VERSION`.
+7. Extract the tarball to `/var/lib/teleport/versions/VERSION` and write the SHA to `/var/lib/teleport/versions/VERSION/sha256`.
 8. Replace any existing binaries or symlinks with symlinks to the current version.
 9. Backup `/var/lib/teleport/proc/sqlite.db` into `/var/lib/teleport/versions/OLD-VERSION/backup/sqlite.db` and create `backup.yaml`.
 10. Restart the agent if the systemd service is already enabled.